scikit-learn/blog/_posts/2026-08-25-update-on-metadata-routing.md

 consumed](/assets/images/posts_images/fig04_routing_api.png)

 Figure 4: The three metadata routing steps: enable, pass at the top, request metadata where it gets used.
-See scikit-learn's Metadata Routing User Guide [4] for a full example.
+See [Metadata Routing in scikit-learn User Guide](https://scikit-learn.org/stable/metadata_routing.html) for a full example.

 1. **Enable** the experimental feature. `set_config(enable_metadata_routing=True)` turns routing on.
 Disable it when you no longer need it.